- Best Time to Go to Boracay

-If you’re coming from Manila or Southern Luzon, you can go to Boracay by sea through 2Go Travel ferry.
+If you’re coming from Manila or Southern Luzon, you can go to Boracay by sea through the 2Go Travel ferry.
 It takes about 9 hours from Batangas Pier to Caticlan Jetty Port.
-From Manila, you will receive a 2-hour land bus to Batangas Pier from Cubao or Pasay bus terminals.
+From Manila, you will need to board a bus to Batangas Pier from the Cubao or Pasay bus terminals.

-Your 2Go Travel fare, on the other hand, will depend on the accommodation you choose.
+Your 2Go Travel fare, on the other hand, will depend on the accommodations you choose.

 If you would like to take the more scenic but much longer trip to Boracay, you can ride the Roll On, Roll Off (RoRo).
 RoRo ships are vessels that are designed to carry wheeled vehicles.